facebook/react/docs/docs/context.md

 };
 ```

-## Known Limitations

-If a context value provided by a component changes, descendants that use that value won't update if an intermediate parent returns `false` from `shouldComponentUpdate`.
-See issue [#2517](https://github.com/facebook/react/issues/2517) for more details.
+The problem is, if a context value provided by a component changes, descendants that use that value won't update if an intermediate parent returns `false` from `shouldComponentUpdate`.
+This is totally out of control of the components using context, so there's basically no way to reliably update context.
+[This blog post](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) has a good explanation of why this is a problem and how you might get around it.